IDLES Explain 'Joy As An Act Of Resistance,' Track By Track

 They're vulnerable and fearless, filled with love but in pain, thoughtful but prone to cathartic outbursts.
 IDLES is the best 21st century punk-ish band I've heard.
 Where most outlandish bands spit out lyrics as one-line headlines, IDLES are tellers of truthful tales.
 The stories on Joy As An Act Of Resistance are taken from real life: a humane look at immigration through singer Joe Talbot's friend Danny Nedelko; the "importance of grieving parents' right to call themselves mothers and fathers"; the "horrid corners" of Joe Talbot's past all the while celebrating human flaws and professing love with a deep urgency.

 In this Track By Track, Joe Talbot holds our hands and walks us through the sparks that transformed into song and prose.
-It's more than what the singer calls a "bosh of garagey blabbersmash: Joy As An Act Of Resistance is a thoughtful attempt at loving one's self while also understanding the importance of community and trust.
+It's more than what the singer calls a "bosh of garagey blabbersmash": Joy As An Act Of Resistance is a thoughtful attempt at loving one's self while also understanding the importance of community and trust.

 Stream The Album